Tim55667757/TKSBrokerAPI/README_EN.md

 To understand the example, just save and run the script under the spoiler below.
 Before doing this, don't forget to get a token and find out your accountId (see the section ["Auth"](#Auth)).
 Most of the code is commented in detail and links to the relevant API methods are given.

 <details>
-  <summary>Example of trading script in Python using TKSBrokerAPI</summary>
+  <summary>Example of trading script in Python using TKSBrokerAPI platform</summary>

 Download script here: [./docs/examples/scenario1.py](./docs/examples/scenario1.py)